Notification: Medication Administration Protocol

 1. Medication oversight/administration is the responsibility of the site administrator.

-2. The site administrator will designate a voluntary staff member (and one to two alternates as back up) who will be responsible for administration of medication.
+2. The site administrator should designate a voluntary staff member (and one or two alternates as back up) who will be responsible for administration of medication.

 3. Prior to the administration of medication the following procedures must be in place.